matestack/matestack-ui-core/docs/contribute/README.md

 ## Tests

 To assure this project is and remains in great condition, we heavily rely on automated tests.
-Tests are defined in /spec folder and can be executed by running:
+Tests are defined in `/spec` folder and can be executed by running:

 ```shell
 bundle exec rspec
 ```

 Tests follow quite the same rules as the documentation: Make sure to either add relevant tests (when introducing new concepts or components) or change existing ones to fit your changes (updating existing concepts and components).
-Pull requests that add/change concepts & components and do not come with tests will not be approved.
+Pull requests that add/change concepts & components and do not come with corresponding tests will not be approved.

-CircleCI is integrated and gets triggered when new commits get pushed on master branch.

 ## Release